Rebekka Lee, ScD

 Department of Social and Behavioral Sciences

-Dr. Lee is a Research Scientist at the Harvard T.H.
+Dr. Lee is a Lecturer at the Harvard T.H.
 Chan School of Public Health.
-She has spent the past decade working at the Prevention Research Center on Nutrition and Physical Activity, where she uses mixed methods to conduct research and evaluation with partners at the Boston Public Health Commission, Massachusetts Department of Public Health, and YMCA.
+She has spent over a decade working at the Prevention Research Center on Nutrition and Physical Activity, where she uses mixed methods to conduct research and evaluation with partners at the Boston Public Health Commission, Massachusetts Department of Public Health, and YMCA.
 Her research focuses on designing and evaluating community-based interventions that translate into real world policy and environmental change, focusing in particular on investigating the contextual factors that impact effective implementation and promote health equity.
-She also serves as an Evaluation Consultant and instructor for the Population Health Research Program at Harvard Catalyst: The Harvard Clinical and Translational Science Center providing training and technical assistance on mixed methods, implementation science, and community-based participatory research.
-As part of her work at Catalyst, she is currently leading a mixed methods implementation evaluation of nine clinical and community partnerships participating in the Prevention and Wellness Trust Fund Initiative.
+She also serves as the Director for the Community Engagement Program at Harvard Catalyst: The Harvard Clinical and Translational Science Center providing capacity building on mixed methods, implementation science, and community-based participatory research.
+At the Implementation Science Center for Cancer Control Equity, Dr. Lee is co-director of the Administrative Core and leads research on evidence-based cancer prevention through clinical-community partnerships.
+She teaches courses on program planning and program evaluation and is the co-director of Leaders in Health community training program.

 Education